Code4HR/hrt-bus-finder/README.md

 hrt-bus-finder
 ==============

+HRT disabled the FTP feed on March 10, 2020.
+It will not be coming back.
+HRT will publish a GTFS realtime feed soon.
+This app has been sunset.

 The HRT Bus Finder is the front end / proof-of-concept to the [hrt-bus-api](https://github.com/c4hrva/hrt-bus-api).
 The live demo can be found here: http://hrtb.us.

 Requirements